 What is a Friction Folder?

-A friction folder is a non locking knife that is held open or closed by friction alone.
+A friction folder is a non-locking folding knife that is held open or closed by friction alone.
 This is the reason that UK friction folders are so popular due to our restrictive knife laws.
 In the UK you can only carry without reason a knife that has a folding blade 3 inches long (7.62 cm) or less.
-This blade must also be non locking making the friction folder an ideal candidate for a UK legal pocket knife.
+This blade must also be non-locking making the friction folder an ideal candidate for a UK legal pocket knife.

 This is my standard model friction folder with the blade partially open showing the tang of the knife.